02-028 Student Academic Integrity Policy

 II.
 POLICY STATEMENT

 Students are therefore expected to comply with all academic integrity standards described in the SUNY Canton Code of Student Conduct, Rights, and Responsibilities which can be found in the Student Handbook.
-These standards include, but are not limited to, issues such as cheating and plagiarism.
-Breaches of our academic integrity standards will result in a variety of penalties depending on the severity of the problem.
+Breaches of these academic integrity standards will result in a variety of penalties depending on the severity of the problem.

-- Establish the College’s set of rules and principles governing academic integrity;
+• Disseminate the College’s set of rules and principles governing student academic

-- Ensure that faculty and students are aware of and understand their responsibilities with respect to academic integrity; and
+• Ensure that faculty and students are aware of and understand their responsibilities with respect to student academic integrity; and

-- Ensure that there is a clear framework with respect to the processes and procedure for investigation and resolution of charges emanating from breaches of the academic integrity
+• Ensure that there is a clear framework with respect to the processes and procedure for investigation and resolution ofcharges emanating from breaches of the student academic integrity

 III.
 POLICY